leonardoalz/rush_hour/README.md

 ## Rush Hour

 This Python program provides functionality to solve the Rush Hour puzzle game by implementing various search algorithms.
-The Rush Hour puzzle involves moving vehicles within a grid to clear a path for a specific vehicle to exit the grid.
-Each vehicle has a specific size and orientation, and they can only move in the direction they are oriented.
+The objective of the game is to clear a path for the red car (car 0) to exit the grid by moving other vehicles within the grid.
+The Rush Hour puzzle involves moving vehicles within a grid, where each vehicle has a specific size and orientation, and they can only move in the direction they are oriented.

 ### Usage